ngrok/sqlmw/README.md

 sqlmw provides an absurdly simple API that allows a caller to wrap a `database/sql` driver with middleware.

-This provides an abstraction similar to http middleware or grpc interceptors but for the database/sql package.
+This provides an abstraction similar to http middleware or GRPC interceptors but for the database/sql package.
 This allows a caller to implement observability like tracing and logging easily.
 More importantly, it also enables powerful possible behaviors like transparently modifying arguments, results or query execution strategy.
-This power allows programmers to implement functionality like automatic sharding, selective tracing, automatic caching, transparent query mirroring, retries, failover in a reuseable way, and more.
+This power allows programmers to implement functionality like automatic sharding, selective tracing, automatic caching, transparent query mirroring, retries, fail-over in a reuseable way, and more.

 ## Usage